What Makes a Good Photograph?

 This process doesn't happen within some isolated black box that simply spits out a number upon completion: 42!
 Our visual systems provide feedback at each stage of the process in the form of subconscious emotions or nagging demands for our attention.
 Ever wonder why you like some abstract artworks and not others?
 In part, its that your brain's sending you subliminal messages even about things as simple as `I like that arrangement of lines', `those colors make me a little nauseous when they're next to one another', etc. A big part of becoming a better photographer, a more holistic visual image maker, is learning to consciously pay attention to your brain's own subconscious responses to an image at the different stages of perception.

-Based on these stages of perception, then, perhaps we can begin to think about what might go into building a successful image, working our way up from the foundational to the inspirational.
-It might help to think about each image as having five layers, five perspectives, from which to view, assess, and interpret it:
+Based on these stages of perception, then, perhaps we can begin to think about the different layers that might go into building a successful image, or the different aspects, or “lenses”, through which it might be viewed:

-I) Technical: The basic technical skills required to support the process of bringing one's vision for an image to concrete realization;
+I) Technical: The technical skills required to support the process of bringing one's vision to concrete realization;

-II) Abstract Composition: The structure of an image from the perspective of nothing more than the lines, shapes, and colors of which its composed;
+II) Abstract Composition: The structure of an image from the perspective of nothing more than the lines, shapes, and colors of which it is composed;

 IV) Story: How these subjects and perspectives come together to provide context, tell a story, pose a question, or spark the imagination; and